VaradGhoake/DSA-C-Project-Web/README.md

 Proxy internet is the main constraint as the Connection phase is the triggering event for further options

-Some of the implemented options are tested offline
+Some of the implemented options are tested offline and they work